Your Path to Professional Certification

 For you as a consumer, CGI certification provides a decisive tool for choosing the right person for your needs and objectives.

 Teaching canyoneering skills to others involves more than technical competence.
 Effective instructors must be good communicators who use an array of teaching strategies to accommodate students’ learning styles.
-Assessments for Instructor certification are available as an add-on for CGI certified guides, Level 2 and higher.
-Instructor certification assessments focus on teaching skills rather than specific technical skills.
+Instructor Development Courses for Instructor/Evaluator certification are available as an add-on for CGI certified guides, Level 2 and higher.

 CGI’s accreditation program has been developed for guiding programs, schools and services that offer canyoneering instruction and/or guided canyoneering.
 Accreditation provides a consistent standard for judging the reliability and professionalism of a canyoneering service by ensuring it conforms to industry standards, conducts ongoing guide training and promotes ethical business practices.